-Biden administration’s original refugee cap still on table
+Refugee cap Biden administration touted — then ditched — is back on table

 The president’s increasing concerns during the spring about the Office of Refugee Resettlement’s response to the surge at the border drove the delay, the people familiar with the matter said.
 The office is part of the Department of Health and Human Services and is responsible for both unaccompanied minors at the border and foreigners seeking refugee status.

 Some refugee advocates have not been satisfied by this explanation, arguing that there is enough separation between the two responsibilities to ensure one should not have a huge impact on the other.
-These advocates are also keeping watch over the administration's longer-term strategy on refugees.

 Psaki recently said that Biden “remains committed to the aspirational goal” of 125,000 for the next fiscal year.